0

 “Mom, send help.
 I’ll be watching for it.”

 Movement in the parking lot distracts her.
 She watches his red Jeep pull in.
 And she smiles.
 She’s not surprised to see him.
 It’s been two weeks since he stopped by to pick up the thrummed mittens he’d commissioned from her.
 The mittens fit and he was pleased with them.
-It was a pleasant interaction, but neither of them spoke—at least not out loud, with words—of the desire to see each other again.
-But she knew they would.
-Deborah has enough estrogen left to know Robert would one day, again, drive his red Jeep into the lot.
+It was a pleasant interaction, but neither of them spoke—at least not out loud, with actual words—of the desire to see each other again.
+But she knew they would meet again.
+Deborah has enough estrogen left to know that Robert would again one day, drive his red Jeep into the lot.
 And she knew that she’d be smiling when he did.
 She gave herself a woman’s once over.
-She’d re-brushed her unconquerable grey curls when she first reached the shop this morning.
+She’d re-brushed her unconquerable grey curls when she first reached the shop in the morning.
 She knew that by now they were still mostly upswept, but on the verge of busting loose.
 She was confident that her glass hoop earrings were the exact burgundy of her newly finished Wonder Woman shawl.
 She was ready.

 Just across the counter from her, he’s so close she can see the flecks of gold around the pupils of his brown-black eyes.
 He takes the flecks away from her by looking down at her sketch.